Abdelnasser98/email_sender_script/README.md

 Usage:

-The script is reading a list of emails from a Csv file and send thme an automated response.
+The script is reading a list of emails from a Csv file and send an automated response to each of them.